gctools-outilsgc/aurora-website/src/docs/en/component/buttons.md

 ### Position

 Secondary buttons are usually in close proximity to the primary button, but not in a location where the user might mistake the two.
-Secondary buttons are usually placed to the right of the primary button\_. \_They should have a consistent placement relative to the primary button to avoid confusion.
+Secondary buttons are usually placed to the right of the primary button.
+They should have a consistent placement relative to the primary button to avoid confusion.

 ## Drop-Down Buttons